la-haute-societe/craft-elasticsearch/README.md

     During that event, you can use the following methods to forge your Elasticsearch query request to your needs:
     * `getQueryParams($query)` and `setQueryParams($queryParams)` can be used to alter the default Elasticsearch query parameters (see example below)
     * `getHighlightParams()` and `setHighlightParams($highlightParams)` can be used to alter the default Elasticsearch highlighter parameters (see example below)
-    For example, if you wish to add the 'color' attribute to your query, given that 'color' attribute is a Craft color field type, you could do:
+    For example, if you wish to add the 'color' field to your query, given that 'color' attribute is a Craft color field type, you could do:
     ```php
     Event::on(ElasticsearchRecord::class, ElasticsearchRecord::EVENT_BEFORE_SEARCH, function (SearchEvent $event) {
         /** @var ElasticsearchRecord $esRecord */